royleochan/swapIt/README.md

 ## Notifications

-- Push Notifications only work on physical devices and not on simulators, actions involving push notifications such as liking products might be buggy when testing on simulators
+- Push Notifications only work on physical devices and not on simulators.

 ## Deployment